 The IMPRS teaching programme starts in October each year, but upon agreement with the respective supervisor students who have been accepted into the programme may decide to start their research project earlier.

-Our online application is currently open from December 1st 2017 until January 31st 2018 for candidates starting in October 2018.
+Our online application is currently closed.
+The next call will be open from December 1st 2018 until January 31st 2019 for candidates starting in October 2019.